 We visited Cinque Terre in June.
 The weather was perfect and the nature surrounding the mountains around the villages was in full bloom.
 Depending on what your plans are we suggest:

 - Mid-May to mid-September if moving around by train is your thing.

 - Mid-March to mid-October if you are planning on walking and hiking.

 Either way, avoid August.
 This is THE holiday month in Italy and everything is busy and very expensive.

 You can leave your car in La Spezia and take a regional train to one of the villages in Cinque Terre.
-You can buy tickets at any train station.
-We suggest you buy the Cinque Terre Card which includes:
+You can buy tickets at any train station, and they are quite cheap, but we suggest you buy the Cinque Terre Card which includes:

 - Use of ecological park buses

 Trains run along the coast and you will enjoy amazing views while travelling between the stations.
 It takes between 10 to 15 minutes to travel between villages.